 Packing is fairy easy, and there are examples in the plugins folder in the ksconf GitHub repository.
-Briefly, here's an example of a setup.py file.
-This example assumes your packing a plugin that lives in a ksconf\fancy\plugin.py:
+This example assumes your packing a plugin that lives in a ksconf/plugins/fancy\plugin.py.
+Note that the ksconf/plugins is a top-level directory that puts your new plugin in the ksconf.plugins namespace.
+(This isn't technically required, but it's the recommended approach.)